omer-noor/image-repository/README.md

 You will need to set up a MongoDB database and enter the URI in config/database.js

+In the case of a local MongoDB database the URI will be "mongodb://127.0.0.1:27017"

 ```shell
 $ npm install
 $ npm run devstart
 ```
+View the project frontend at http://localhost:3000/

 #### Implementation
 - ADD image(s) to the repository